|

 and 1842-43 in St. Louis.
 In 1843 he completed arrangements to work

-for Engelmann and his partner, Asa Gray, a Harvard botanist, as a
+for Engelmann and his partner, Harvard botanist Asa Gray, as a

 collector of plant specimens.
 He spent the next nine years collecting